confluentinc/ksql/docs-md/tutorials/etl.md

 );
 ```

-Lastly, repeat the same for `shipments`:
+Finally, repeat the same for `shipments`:

 ```sql
 CREATE STREAM shipments WITH (